 If you do shave on a plane, make sure that you are considerate to your fellow passengers by thoroughly cleaning the area.

-Can You Bring Shaving Foam, Gel or Cream on a Plane?
+Be Careful When Bringing Shaving Foam, Gel or Cream

 You can bring shaving cream on a plane, as well as foam and gel, in your carry on bags, but the container must be no larger than 3.4oz/100ml.

 This is because these items are part of TSA’s 3-1-1 Rule.